kevinkovalchik/TPP-container-definitions/README.md

 Some (hopefully) useful definition files for builing the Trans Proteomic Pipeline inside a container.
 So far I am only working with Singularity, but the files should be easily adapted to Docker.

+Not all tools are guaranteed to work, but I haven't run into any major issues.

 ## Why?

 I don't always use the Trans Proteomic Pipeline as an end-to-end solution, but I do often want to use the tools that are part of it.
 This can be sometimes be difficult because many tools are not available outisde the TPP and I don't always want to compile the whole thing.
 So I decided to compile the code in a Singularity container and move the final binaries to a second, slimmer container without all the build dependencies.